Felip Comabella i Guimet

-Felip Comabella i Guimet (May 13, 1841 in Montargull – May 9, 1901 in Barcelona) was a very well-known pharmacist.
-In 1885 he presented products developed by himself in the Exposition in Anwerp, 1885, and he obtained a gold medal.
+Felip Comabella i Guimet (May 13, 1841 – May 9, 1901) was a very well-known pharmacist.
+In 1885 he presented products developed by himself in the Exposition in Antwerp, 1885, and he obtained a gold medal.
 In 1895 he joined the Royal Academy of Medicine of Catalonia.
 He had also been nominated commander and knight of the Order of Isabella the Catholic.
 He had married Concepció Maluqer i Porta.

 He opened the Comabella Drugstore at the house of Epifani de Fortuny, at the Carme street number 23, constructed in 1851 by Francesc Daniel Molina i Casamajó, one of the best architects of that time.
-The drugstore was inherited by his son, Joan Comabella i Maluquer, Biological Sciences bachelor and doctorate in Pharmacy in 1897.
+The drugstore was inherited by his son, Joan Comabella i Maluquer, Biological Sciences bachelor and doctorate in pharmacy in 1897.
 He married another Maluuqer, Josefina Maluquer Anzizu, daughter of Eduard Maluquer i Tirrell, president of the Diputació (1886/90), parliamentary and senator.